 By Carb Coding his meals and making each day’s nutrition specific to the training he is doing, Nick gives his body exactly what it needs to train smart, adapt effectively, and recover quickly so he can continue to perform at the highest level in the pro peloton.

 Nick’s training is fuelled differently depending on the type, intensity and duration of training he has on each day.
 Day 1 consists of 3 hours hard training which will have a large calorie requirement, and because the intensity is going to be high his body will need carbs to keep the quality of training high.
 Day 2 Nick still has 2h of training and so still needs fuel to complete the training, but the intensity is lower and so his body will be able to burn more fat during training, as such the amount of carbs he needs is lower.
 Day 3 is a recovery day, because Nick’s only training is 30min of yoga, his energy requirements are much lower than the previous 2 days, and his body will need much less carbs.
 Nick’s meals change depending on what his body needs each day, and this is what allows Nick to continue to train, adapt and perform at the highest level.

+Take a look at the numbers behind Bob Jungels' 60km solo breakaway at stage 9 of the 2022 Tour de France.
 Feel that something is holding you back from reaching your potential, or just looking to optimise how you fuel your body?
 Like Nick you can unlock that higher gear by investing in your performance with a hexis membership.
 Find out more.